mycok/uSearch/README.md

 # uSearch
-webpage crawler and search engine
+A website crawler, indexer and text search engine.